sheldonresearch/ProG/README.md

       journal = {arXiv:2402.06326}
 }

-@article{jin2024urban,
+ @inproceedings{jin2024urban,
-  title={Urban Region Pre-training and Prompting: A Graph-based Approach}, author={Jin, Jiahui and Song, Yifan and Kan, Dong and Zhu, Haojia and Sun, Xiangguo and Li, Zhicheng and Sun, Xigang and Zhang, Jinghui}, journal={arXiv preprint arXiv:2408.05920}, year={2024}
+    title={Urban Region Pre-training and Prompting: A Graph-based Approach}, author={Jin, Jiahui and Song, Yifan and Kan, Dong and Zhu, Haojia and Sun, Xiangguo and Li, Zhicheng and Sun, Xigang and Zhang, Jinghui}, booktitle={Proceedings of the 28th ACM SIGKDD international conference on knowledge discovery \& data mining (KDD'25)}, year={2025}
   }

 @article{li2024survey,
       title={A Survey of Graph Meets Large Language Model: Progress and Future Directions},